China shares test 4-1/2-year lows, then pare losses on policy hopes

 Overnight and 7-day rates eased again on Tuesday after the central bank did not drain funds, but weighted-average rates of over 5.8 percent and 7.4 percent respectively were still well above long-run levels.

-But technology counter FIH Mobile (2038.HK), which said it expects to return to profit for the first half of 2013, surged 8 percent in Hong Kong, spurring gains for peers such as AAC Technology (2018.HK), which rose 4.8 percent.
+But technology counter FIH Mobile, which said it expects to return to profit for the first half of 2013, surged 8 percent in Hong Kong, spurring gains for peers such as AAC Technology, which rose 4.8 percent.

+* H&M drops after results (Recasts, adds quote and details, updates prices)